 In connection with its acquisition of East New York, the Company agreed to grant to persons who became directors and advisory directors of First Empire and its subsidiaries upon First Empire's acquisition of East New York and certain other officers of East New York, on an annual basis, nonstatutory stock options to purchase shares of the Common Stock having an aggregate fair market value on the date of grant, in the case of an officer, equal to his or her then basic annual compensation and, in the case of a non-officer director, equal to the aggregate amount of his or her then annual retainer and his or her board and committee meeting fees in the last full calendar year preceding the date of grant.
-During 1994, Mr. Murray was granted a stock option covering 3,046 shares with an exercise price of \$139.50 per share.
-Also in 1994, the following directors of First Empire were granted options covering the indicated number of shares, each with an exercise price of \$139.50 per share: Messrs.
-Benisch, Callan and McLendon and Dr. Trent - 286 shares; and Mr. Shanley - 284 shares.
+During 1997, Messrs.
+Benisch and Callan each were granted options covering 137 shares, each with an exercise price of \$290.00 per share.
+As a result of the merger of East New York with M&T Bank in May of 1997, the Company has also agreed, subject to its fiduciary duties, to cause each East New York director to become a member of the Directors Advisory Council of the New York City Division of M&T Bank until the earlier of such director's 75th birthday or resignation and to cause M&T Bank to hold the requisite number of meetings and to appoint such advisory director to the requisite number of committees so that the advisory director would receive compensation equivalent to the compensation received as a director of East New York.
+Messrs.
+Benisch and Callan each serve as members of the Directors Advisory Council of the New York City Division of M&T Bank under such agreement and receive an annual retainer of \$18,000, a fee of \$750 for each meeting attended, a fee of \$500 for each Community Reinvestment Act Committee meeting attended, and a fee of \$1,000 for each Mortgage Investment Committee meeting attended.